-Action # Title Description Total Funds Contributing 2.1 Communication Provide communication between the school and households with an updated website, weekly information calls, monthly newsletters update electronic sign weekly with all upcoming events. \$500.00 No Yes 2.2 Surveys The district will establish a schedule and administer 3 parent surveys and 3 student surveys annually and will report results to Advisory Committee/ Site Council to determine if an action plan is effective. \$500.00 Yes 2.3 Website/Technology The district will contract for website maintenance with CMD2 Design, who will coordinate with district staff to upload informational updates and ensure ADA compliance. \$12,000.00 Yes 2.4 Family Engagement The district will hire a Family Liaison and will work with each school to plan and host monthly family engagement events and/or workshops.
-The Primary School will include more diverse parent engagement events such as sports to increase target student attendance.
-The Middle/High School will include additional parent engagement events that are based on academics to increase target student attendance. \$40,000.00 Yes
+Action # Title Description Total Funds Contributing 2.1 Communication/Web site Provide communication between the school and households with an updated website, weekly information calls, monthly newsletters update electronic sign weekly with all upcoming events.
+The district will contract for website and keep updated, as well as ensure ADA compliance.
+The district will establish a schedule and administer parent surveys and student surveys annually and will report results to Advisory Committee/ Site Council to determine if an action plan is effective. \$4,500.00 Yes 2.2 Intervention Systems The district will reintroduce a Multi-Tiered System of Supports, including Student Success Teams and Response To Intervention to collaboratively address students' academic and social-emotional needs. \$30,000.00 No 2.4 Family Engagement/Extracur ricular Activities Supplies for family engagement events and/or workshops.
+All schools will provide extra-curricular activities such as sports whenever possible.
+Student incentives to increase student engagement. \$5,000.00 Yes 2.8